Brandon Routh: Subsequent projects

-Arrowverse

-On July 7, 2014, it was reported that Routh would once again play a superhero for DC Comics as Ray Palmer / The Atom on The CW's Arrow.
-He was a recurring character throughout season three, which premiered October 8, 2014.
-That same year, he starred in the Hallmark Channel's Christmas-themed movie The Nine Lives of Christmas, which drew good reviews and high ratings.
+In 2014, Routh once again played a superhero for DC Comics as Ray Palmer / The Atom on The CW's Arrow.
+He was a recurring character throughout season three.

-In January 2015, Arrow's co-creator and executive producer Greg Berlanti stated that they were in the midst of "very early" preliminary talks for an additional spin-off series centered on Ray Palmer/The Atom.
+In January 2015, Arrow's co-creator and executive producer Greg Berlanti stated that they were in the midst of "very early" preliminary talks for an additional spin-off series centred on Ray Palmer/The Atom.

-In February 2015, it was announced that a spin-off was in development that would co-star Routh as The Atom, along with Arthur Darvill, Wentworth Miller, Victor Garber, and Caity Lotz.
-The show, Legends of Tomorrow, premiered in January 2016.
+In the superhero series Legends of Tomorrow (2016–2022), Routh co-starred as The Atom, along with Arthur Darvill, Wentworth Miller, Victor Garber, and Caity Lotz.